Randomized Discrete Empirical Interpolation Method for Nonlinear Model Reduction: Randomized Point selection

-The {\em leverage scores} of $W$ are defined to be • where $\vec{e}_j$ is the $j$-th column of an $n\times n$ identity matrix.
+where $\vec{e}_j$ is the $j$-th column of an $n\times n$ identity matrix.
 Equivalently, the leverage scores are the squared row norms of $W$, or alternatively, the diagonals of the projector $P_W = WW^\top$.
 The largest leverage score is known as the {\em coherence} and the sum of the leverage scores satisfies $\sum_{j=1}^n \ell_j = r$.
 Based on the leverage scores, we can define the following discrete probability mass function (pmf) $\pi_j = \ell_j /r$ for $j=1,\dots,n$.
 In what follows, we instead use the related pmf

 Here $ 0 < \beta < 1$ is a user-defined constant, and the modified pmf is a convex combination of the leverage score pmf and the uniform pmf.
 This modified pmf is beneficial since it can handle rows with zero leverage scores.